andrewbolster/andrewbolster.github.io/_posts/2018-10-23-unfeeling-fire.md

 ![](/img/aini/Slide02.png)

-I’m a Data Scientist at Alert Logic, a cyber security firm based in Weavers Court where we monitor, analyse and identify malicious and suspicious internet activity, protecting thousands of companies with advanced sequence and pattern matching sensors deployed across the world.
+I’m a Data Scientist at [Alert Logic](https://www.alertlogic.com), a cyber security firm based Texas but with a research office in [Weavers Court](http://www.weaverscourt.com) where we monitor, analyse and identify malicious and suspicious internet activity, protecting thousands of companies with advanced sequence and pattern matching sensors deployed across the world.

 But I’m not here to talk about that so if that floats your boat, grab me afterwards.

 ![](/img/aini/Slide03.png)

-Just around the corner from Alert Logic is the other massive time suck of my life; Farset Labs, northern irelands first and currently only hackerspace, where’ people and technology come together and break one another and usually aren’t on fire.
+Just around the corner from Alert Logic is the other massive time suck of my life; [Farset Labs](https://www.farsetlabs.org.uk), Northern Irelands first and currently only hackerspace, where people and technology come together and break one another and usually aren’t on fire.

 But I’m not here to talk about that so if that floats your boat, grab me afterwards.